 Meridians: Lung and Spleen

-Key TCM Actions & Medicinal Uses: Tonify Qi: King Herb for this function: for extreme collapse of qi, shortness of breath, cold limbs, profuse sweating, weak pulse.
-Replace lost qi to the meridians and organs.
-Strengthen Spleen and Tonify Stomach: lack of appetite, wasting and thirsting disorder, chronic diarrhea, and prolapse of stomach, uterus or rectum.
-Generate fluids and stop thirst.
-Benefit Heart Qi and Calm Spirit: palpations, insomnia, forgetfulness and restlessness due to qi and blood deficiency.
+Medicinal Uses: Shortness of breath, cold limbs, profuse sweating, weak pulse, lack of appetite, wasting and thirsting disorder, chronic diarrhea, prolapse of stomach, uterus or rectum, generate fluids, stop thirst, calm spirit, palpations, insomnia, forgetfulness and restlessness due to Qi and Blood Deficiency

 Flavors: Sweet, Slightly Bitter, Slightly Warm.